freecodingbootcamp/Exercises/README.md

 7. Scroll down and click  `Merge pull request`  and finally  `Confirm`  merge.
 If your fork didn’t have any changes, you will be able to merge it automatically.
 - [Original Stackoverflow Answer](https://stackoverflow.com/questions/3903817/pull-new-updates-from-original-github-repository-into-forked-github-repository#:~:text=Open%20your%20fork%20on%20GitHub,didn%27t%20make%20any%20changes.)

+Make sure you cd into any new exercise folder and run the following three commands:

+`npm install jest-cli --save
+ npm install jest --save
+ npm install`

 Once you have done so you need you need to merge your branch (cohort_#_name) with the newly updated main branch.

 ### Merge Main with You Custom Branch